 Why this Recipe is BEST

-My family has been enjoying banana pudding for years, as I’m sure many of you have as well.
+My family has been enjoying this easy banana pudding for years, as I’m sure many of you have as well.
 I figured it was about time to share the recipe and photos with all of you!

 When trying out different versions and variations through the years, the recipe that stuck is Paula Deen’s Not Yo’ Mama’s Banana Pudding.
 She knows her banana pudding, for sure.